mfarzan80/WeatherApp/README.md

 - Add multiple cities and view their weather
 - Find your location and display the weather condition of that area
 - Weather forecast for the next 5 days
-- Observation of air temperature in Celsius and Fahrenheit degree
+- Expressing air temperature in Celsius and Fahrenheit degree